 After the rush and excitement of the holiday season, January is a lighter month for events in Spain.
 While there are a few regular events held each year, every city is sure to have its own rotating calendar of art exhibitions, theater performances, and concerts too.

-- Dia de los Reyes Magos, also known as Epiphany, is celebrated each year on January 6.
-This marks the end of the Christmas holiday season.
+- Dia de los Reyes Magos: Also known as Epiphany, this is celebrated each year on January 6, and marks the end of the Christmas holiday season.
 Many shops, restaurants, and attractions will be closed and many small towns have parades

-- Each year in mid-January, the city of Valladolid hosts the International Winter Motorcycle Rally, which brings together thousands of people of different nationalities and their bikes.
+- International Winter Motorcycle Rally: Each year in mid-January, the city of Valladolid hosts this event, which brings together thousands of people of different nationalities and their bikes.

-- Travelers and those working in the travel industry won't want to miss the International Tourism Fair held in Madrid at the end of January.
+- International Tourism Fair: Travelers and those working in the travel industry won't want to miss this annual event held in Madrid at the end of January.
 The giant expo draws more than 10,000 exhibitors.

 January Travel Tips

 - Spain has more mountains than any other country in Europe, which means great skiing!
-If you're looking for high-end ski resorts in Spain, the Pyrenees, along the border of Spain and France, is home some of the world's best.
+If you're looking for high-end ski resorts, the Pyrenees, along the border of Spain and France, is home some of the world's best.
 Even the south of Spain, in Sierra Nevada, is home to plenty of great powder and plenty of sunny days.

 - Spanish summers are hot, which means many shopkeepers and restaurants owners flee to cooler climates.
 Luckily, this isn't the case during the winter: Visiting in January means you'll find most towns in full-swing, with plenty of action, especially since Christmas holidays are over.

-- Spain isn't a cheap country to visit, but traveling during the winter drops costs considerable.
+- Spain isn't a cheap country to visit, but traveling during the winter drops costs considerably.
 It's not unusual to find a decent hotel room for 40 Euro per night—or less!